Yandex Cloud

 3. In the list, select the item which allows access over HTTP(S).

-For more information, see the GitLab documentation.
+For more information, see this GitLab guide.

 Traffic loss when deploying app updates in a cluster with Yandex Application Load BalancerTraffic loss when deploying app updates in a cluster with Yandex Application Load Balancer